 New album ‘A Pocket Of Wind Resistance’ (“warm, wise, compelling” The Observer 5*****) written in collaboration with sound-designer Pippa Murphy, is the musical accompaniment to the theatre show and was selected as BEST ALBUM 2017 by Songlines Magazine and BBC Radio 3’s Late Junction.

-This April Karine was named BBC Radio 2 FOLK SINGER OF THE YEAR 2018.
+In April 2018 Karine was named BBC Radio 2 FOLK SINGER OF THE YEAR.

 "One of the finest singer-songwriters in Britain" The Guardian ★★★★★

-Julie Fowlis is a multi-award winning Gaelic singer who is deeply influenced by her early upbringing in the Outer Hebridean island of North Uist.
-Her crystalline and intoxicating voice will fill this project with genuine beauty and her Gaelic heritage will bring another layer of language and experience into the Spell Songs ensemble.
+Julie Fowlis often sings in the Gaelic tradition and is deeply influenced by her early upbringing in the Outer Hebridean island of North Uist.
+Her crystalline and intoxicating voice fills this project with genuine beauty and her Gaelic heritage brings another layer of language and experience into the Spell Songs ensemble.

 Nominated as ‘Folk Singer of the Year’ at the 2018 BBC Radio 2 Folk Awards, and ‘Best Artist’ at the Songlines World Music Awards, Julie is a warm and engaging live performer who has graced stages around the world, from village halls in the Highlands to stages in New York, The Philharmonie de Paris and Shakespeare’s Globe in London.
 Recent invitations to perform have included a return to world-class Festival of Voice in Cardiff, the World Festival of Sacred Music in Fez, Morocco, to collaborate with the BBC Concert Orchestra in the Royal Albert Hall for the Proms and to support Scottish icons ‘Runrig’ to an audience of 50,000 during their farewell concert weekend in August 2018.